 Using Borchi® Gel PN Rheology Modifier with Dispersants for Inorganic Pigments and Cellulosic Thickeners

-Due to its rheological properties, Borchi® Gel PN can be used with our Borchi® Gen 1252 wetting and dispersing agent for titanium dioxide dispersions.
-Benefits of using both products together include the elimination of settling, and improved viscosity variance over time after extended heat age stability.
-They also provide high opacity and strong tint strength.
-There is no change in gloss or contrast ratio.
+Due to its rheological properties, Borchi® Gel PN can be used with our Borchi® Gen 1252 wetting and dispersing agent for titanium dioxide pigment dispersions.
+Benefits of using both products together include the elimination of settling and improved viscosity variance over time after extended heat age stability.
+They also provide high opacity and strong tint strength in pigments.
+There is no change in gloss or contrast ratio with the use of these products.
 Borchi® Gel PN is more effective than fumed silica in TiO2 dispersions.

 Viscosity stability is better over time with Borchi® Gel PN for TiO2 dispersions when compared with fumed silica

 Borchi® Gel PN can also be used with our Borchi® Gen 1757 wetting and dispersing agent for bismuth vanadate pigment dispersions.
-Benefits of combining these products include better storage stability and anti-settling of bismuth vanadate pigments.
+Benefits of combining these products include better storage stability and the elimination of settling in bismuth vanadate pigments.

-Borchi® Gel PN in WB PY 184 dispersion brings anti-settlementation and long term stabilization of dense inorganic pigments.
-Viscosity profile does not impact the flow behavior of the pigment concentrate allowing for higher pigment loading in combination with Borchi® Gen 1757
+Borchi® Gel PN in WB PY 184 dispersion brings anti-settlementation and long-term stabilization of dense inorganic pigments.
+The viscosity profile does not impact the flow behavior of the pigment concentrate, allowing for higher pigment loading when used in combination with Borchi® Gen 1757

 When used with a cellulosic thickener, Borchi® Gel PN builds up shear viscosity and improves sag resistance.
 It builds a stronger rheological network that is resistant to water and solvent impact.
-This shear thinning rheology modifier additive has lower spattering tendencies compared to the cellulosic thickener.
-It’s thixotropic profile allows for superior sag resistance and leveling.
+As a shear thinning rheology modifier additive, Borchi® Gel PN has lower spattering tendencies compared to cellulosic thickeners.
+Its thixotropic profile allows for superior sag resistance and leveling.

 Borchi® Gel PN builds up viscosity and improves sag resistance when used with a cellulosic thickener

 Other shear thinning thixotropic rheology modifier additives from Borchers include Borchi® Gel NA.
-Both additives are shear thinning rheology modifiers for water-based paints.
+Borchi® Gel NA is neutralized with sodium hydroxide.

 Shear thinning rheology modifiers for water-based paints like Borchi® Gel PN and Borchi® Gel NA prevent drops in viscosity when adding universal colorants

-The level of Borchi® Gel PN or Borchi® Gel NA (which is neutralized with sodium hydroxide) is important.
-Too much can lead to excessive crosslinking which may cause separation and structure loss
+The level of Borchi® Gel PN or Borchi® Gel NA is important.
+Too much can lead to excessive crosslinking, which may cause separation and structure loss